Overview

 Backgrounds

-colors-bg-defaultDefault page and input background--cdp-web-colors-page-bg-default, --cdp-web-colors-input-bg-default
+colors-bg-defaultDefault page and input background--cdp-web-colors-bg-default (inherited by e.g. --cdp-web-colors-page-bg-default)

 colors-bg-overlayOverlay UI (e.g. modals).
 Defaults to 33% opacity of colors-bg-alternate--cdp-web-colors-bg-overlay